hsynercn/tutorials-all-paths/Udemy/Ultimate AWS Certified Cloud Practitioner 2023/Section_07_ELB_and_ASG_Elastic_Load_Balancing_and_Auto_Scaling_Groups.md

 If we go to the ALB DNS name we should see the Apache pages from the instances, after several refreshes we should see the pages from both instances.

+### Auto Scaling Groups (ASG) Overview

+- In real life, the load on your websites and applications can change
+- In the cloud (AWS) we can create and get rid of servers very quickly
+- The goal of an Auto Scaling Group (ASG) is to:
+  - Scale out (add EC2 instances) to match an increased load
+  - Scale in (remove EC2 instances) to match a decreased load
+  - Ensure we have a minimum and a maximum number of machines running
+  - Automatically register new instances to a load balancer
+  - Replace unhealthy instances
+- Cost Savings: only run at an optimal capacity (principle of the cloud)

+Our load balancer redirects traffic to our auto scaling group.

+### Auto Scaling Groups (ASG) Hands On